grwllrnc/SRF_programm_performance/README.md

 - `Sender` *string*: Channel (e.g., "SRFzwei" or "SRF1")

 The measurements of TV ratings in Switzerland are conducted by [Mediapulse AG](https://www.mediapulse.ch).

+#### Jupyter notebook
+The Jupyter notebook in this repo documents how the data was scraped and wrangled.